-The key ingredients required for the success across the three sectors have been identified to ensure the effective roll-out and maximal impact of the program.
-These elements are highlighted in section 3 of the submission.
+The key ingredients required for the success across the three sectors have been identified in section 3 of this proposal to ensure the effective roll-out and maximal impact of the program.

-Each of the three sectors have learned, influential networks with individuals and organisations that can promote, advise and advocate the importance and benefits of MVPA.
+Each of the three sectors have learned, influential networks with individuals and organisations that can promote, advise and advocate the importance and benefits of MVPA and physical activity in general.